Al-Huneidi/Alphabet_Soup_Charity/README.md

 I reduced the epochs, not increased them.

-	⁃	80 Epochs: Loss = 55.52%, Accuracy = 72.53%  => an improvement all around
+	⁃	80 Epochs: Loss = 55.52%, Accuracy = 72.53%  => an improvement all - time, accuracy and loss
-	⁃	65 Epochs: Loss = 55.25%, Accuracy = 72.67%  => improvement in time and accuracy
+	⁃	65 Epochs: Loss = 55.25%, Accuracy = 72.67%  => improvement in time and accuracy but loss increased
-	⁃	50 Epochs: Loss = 55.25%, Accuracy = 72.74%  => improvement in time and accuracy
+	⁃	50 Epochs: Loss = 55.25%, Accuracy = 72.74%  => improvement in time and accuracy but loss increased

 * It seems more than 50 epochs the model begins to overfit so I stayed with 50 epochs as the optimal number of epochs.

 3. I adjusted the bucketing process.

 	- I increased the amount in the Other bucket for the APPLICATION_TYPE to include values less than 700.
 The loss went up to 55.30% and the accuracy dropped a bit to 72.65%.
+Image

 After adjusting the APPLICATION_TYPE, I noticed the number of parameters dropped from 10,099 from 10,231 as the number of columns in the dataframe dropped by 1.
 I interpreted this to mean that a certain number of columns must remain for the accuracy not to drop and for the loss not to increase.